Fox-ML-infrastructure/Fox-v1-infra/docs/01_tutorials/configuration/CONFIG_BASICS.md

 # Configuration Basics

-Learn the fundamentals of Fox-v1-infra configuration.
+Learn the fundamentals of FoxML Core configuration.

 ## Overview

-Fox-v1-infra uses centralized YAML configuration files for all models and training workflows.
+FoxML Core uses centralized YAML configuration files for all models and training workflows.
 All 17 production trainers auto-load configs from `CONFIG/model_config/`.

 ## Basic Usage